A Compound Decision Approach to Covariance Matrix Estimation: Numerical Results

 We considered six models for the population covariance matrix to explore the behavior of our proposed method in simulations.
 In each model, we generated certain parameters randomly but then fixed them across all replications of our simulations.
 For readability, below we give each model a short name that we will refer to in the following figures and captions.

-\begin{itemize} \item Model 1 (sparse): we generated a sparse $\bs{\Sigma}$ where most features were not correlated.
+Model 1 (sparse): we generated a sparse $\bs{\Sigma}$ where most features were not correlated.
 We let half of the standard deviations equal 1 and the other half equal 1.5.
-We set the correlation matrix following Model 2 of \citet{cai2011adaptive}:
+We set the correlation matrix following Model 2 of \citet{cai2011adaptive}, a block-diagonal matrix where the $jk$th entry of the first $p/2 \times p/2$ block was $\max(1- \vert j - k \vert / 10, 0)$ and the second $p/2 \times p/2$ block was an identity matrix.